grame-cncm/faust/libraries/doc/standardFunctions.md

 # Standard Functions

 Dozens of functions are implemented in the Faust libraries and many of them are very specialized and not useful to beginners or to people who only need to use Faust for basic applications.
 This section offers an index organized by categories of the "standard Faust functions" (basic filters, effects, synthesizers, etc.).
+This index only contains functions without a user interface (UI).
+Faust functions with a built-in UI can be found in [`demo.lib`](#demo.lib).

 ## Analysis Tools